Neck Pain Emergency — See Your Doctor Now!

 A 2020 study in BMC Cardiovascular Disorders indicates reasonable knowledge of cardiac symptoms like chest pain or discomfort, shortness of breath, pain or discomfort in arms or shoulders, feeling weak lightheaded or faint, pain or discomfort in the jaw, neck, or back, and sweating.
 However, most are not familiar with other lesser known symptoms like stomach or abdominal discomfort, nausea or vomiting, headache, and feeling of anxiety.

 - Swollen glands in the neck that do not go away or get worse.
-These can be a cause of neck pain related to an infection or even a tumor and requires medical attention.
+These can be a cause of neck pain related to an infection or even a tumor and requires urgent medical attention.

 - Accident or injury.
 Injuries producing neck pain should be checked out immediately.
 Sometimes pain does not come on right away with minor injuries, but can start the next day.
 Injuries can cause fractures or sprains (torn ligaments) that might just seem like a pulled muscle.
 This may create a dangerous situation that is not always perceived as being serious, but always get checked out after an injury to make sure there is no serious damage.

-So, most of the time it is not serious and can be handled at home or can be managed with the right information and some reasonable steps in the treatment and prevention of neck pain.
+Most of the time it is not serious and can be handled at home or can be managed with the right information and some reasonable steps in the treatment and prevention of neck pain.
 However, you should be aware of a neck pain emergency and the indications to seek immediate medical attention.